systematic-magic/AgingPubMed/editorials_pdf.rst

 10. Correspondence
 -----------------

-"Correspondence:" section can be found at the end of the article right after the corresponding author and affiliation section.
+Correspondence section can be found at the end of the article right after the corresponding author and affiliation section.

 10.1.
 Check that Correspondence section is separated from corresponding author and affiliation section by blank line.